LaurenceHo/quasar-photo-albums/server/README.md

-# AWS Lambda Functions With ExpressJS Routing and TypeScript
+# AWS Lambda Functions With Fastify and TypeScript

 ## Prerequisites